Luca Beccari

-Luca Beccari (born 29 October 1974) is a Sammarinese politician who served as co-Captain Regent for a six-month term in 2014, alongside Valeria Ciavatta.
+Luca Beccari (born 29 October 1974) is a Sammarinese politician current serving as Secretary for Foreign and Political Affairs since January 2020.
+He also served as Captain Regent for a six-month term in 2014, alongside Valeria Ciavatta.
 He is a resident of Serravalle and a former official with the Central Bank of San Marino.
 He has been a Christian Democrat since 1993, and joined the Grand and General Council in 2012.